 A tagline should tell visitors what the site is about and why they should care.
 Bookstr was using a tagline didn’t really answer either of these questions.

 I changed the tagline from “Connecting Books & People” to something that clearly articulates a benefit to the user: “Discover your next great read.”

 Bookstr’s old sign up modal asked for a lot of unnecessary information.
 Not only is this a barrier for the user because of the time and effort it takes to fill in the form, it’s also a barrier in terms of trust.
 Who wouldn’t be skeptical of a website that asks for your age, gender, and nationality?

-I reduced the number of input fields to two— just email address and password—and I cleaned up the interface so that it conveys a singular, impactful message.
-And because most of Bookstr’s audience comes from Facebook, I provided an option to use Facebook to sign up.
+I cut the number of input fields to just two: email address and password.
+And, because most of Bookstr’s audience comes from Facebook, I provided an option to use Facebook to sign up.